24 (puzzle): Original version

-The original version of 24 is played with an ordinary deck of playing cards with all the face cards removed.
+The original version of 24 is played with an ordinary deck of playing cards with all the face cards removed(leaving 40 cards).
 The aces are taken to have the value 1 and the basic game proceeds by having 4 cards dealt and the first player that can achieve the number 24 exactly using only allowed operations (addition, subtraction, multiplication, division, and parentheses) wins the hand.
 Some advanced players allow exponentiation, roots, logarithms, and other operations.

 For short games of 24, once a hand is won, the cards go to the player that won.
 If everyone gives up, the cards are shuffled back into the deck.
 The game ends when the deck is exhausted, and the player with the most cards wins.

 Longer games of 24 proceed by first dealing the cards out to the players, each of whom contributes to each set of cards exposed.
 A player who solves a set takes its cards and replenishes their pile, after the fashion of War.
 Players are eliminated when they no longer have any cards.

 A slightly different version includes the face cards, Jack, Queen, and King, giving them the values 11, 12, and 13, respectively.

 In a variation of the game played with a standard 52-card deck, there are $\tbinom {4+13-1}4=1820$ four-card combinations.